huntdatacenter/charm-nagios/README.md

 - `check_external_commands` - Config variable to enable checking external commands.

-- `command_check_interval` - How often to check for external commands.

 - `command_file` - File that Nagios checks for external command requests.

 - `debug_level` - Specify the debug level for nagios.
 See the docs for more details.

 - `debug_verbosity` - How verbose will the debug logs be - 0 is brief, 1 is more detailed and 2 is very detailed.

-- `debug_file` - Path for the debug file - defaults to /var/log/nagios3/nagios.debug.
+- `debug_file` - Path for the debug file - defaults to /var/log/nagios4/nagios.debug.

 - `daemon_dumps_core` - Option to determine if Nagios is allowed to create a core dump.